bc-computing/gus-automation/README.md

    - If this doesn't work, run ```git reset --hard LATEST_COMMIT``` where LASTEST_COMMIT is the latest commit to the repo on github to update code

-### Multiple Experiments - With Automatic Syncing - This is the NEW ideal way of running experiments
+### Running Multiple Experiments - With Automatic Results Syncing

 1. **Setup config file(s):** On root@control machine, run `python3 set_experiment_name.py EXPERIMENT_NAME`
    - `EXPERIMENT_NAME` is the experiment name defined when setting up the experiment on cloudlab